WEDNESDAY, FEBRUARY 15, 2017 1 PM – 2 PM

 The source selection process is extremely competitive in today’s federal contracting market.
 As a result, many solicitations ultimately involve bid protests.
 These protests require complex legal analyses, under extremely short deadlines.
 Therefore, a thorough understanding of the protest process, including the legal issues commonly involved in that process, are vital to success.
 And a successful protest can mean the difference between getting a contract or losing that contract to a competitor.
-In this webinar, we will cover all aspects of the protest process.
-Experienced Federal contracting attorneys Maria Panichelli and Ed DeLisle will explain the differences between the various types of protests (Bid Protests, Size Protests, and Status Protests) and Size/Eligibility Investigations.
-Next, Maria and Ed will walk you through the debriefing process, as well as the who, what, when, where, why & how of filing a protest.
-Next, we will cover the other side of protests, teaching you how to defend against, or even avoid, protests filed by frustrated competitors.
-Lastly, we will discuss size and status investigations, which address the size and eligibility of Small, 8(a), VO/SDVOSB, ED/WOSB, and HUBZone businesses.
-Recent developments in law will also be addressed.
+In this webinar, we covered all aspects of the protest process.
+Experienced Federal contracting attorneys Maria Panichelli and Ed DeLisle explained the differences between the various types of protests (Bid Protests, Size Protests, and Status Protests) and Size/Eligibility Investigations.
+Next, Maria and Ed walked attendees through the debriefing process, as well as the who, what, when, where, why & how of filing a protest.
+Next, we covered the other side of protests, teaching you how to defend against, or even avoid, protests filed by frustrated competitors.
+Lastly, we discussed size and status investigations, which address the size and eligibility of Small, 8(a), VO/SDVOSB, ED/WOSB, and HUBZone businesses.
+Recent developments in law were also addressed.

 WEDNESDAY, MAY 3, 2017 1 PM – 2 PM

 KEY CONSIDERATIONS IN POST-AWARD COMPENSATION: REAS AND CLAIMS: